-We will take action against threats to our security and our allies, while building architecture of counter terrorism cooperation.
-We will increase efforts to lift up those who counter extremist ideologies and who seek to resolve sectarian conflict.
+We will take action against threats to our security and our allies while building an architecture of counterterrorism cooperation.
+We will increase efforts to lift up those who counter extremist ideologies and who seek to resolve a sectarian conflict.

 And we will expand our programs to support entrepreneurship and civil society, education and youth – because, ultimately, these investments are the best antidote to violence.

 We recognized as well that leadership will be necessary to address the conflict between Palestinians and Israelis.